publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320b–7.md

 >     “(1) The amendments made by subsections (j) and (k) \[amending [section 1383 of this title][/us/usc/t42/s1383] and [section 6103 of Title 26][/us/usc/t26/s6103], Internal Revenue Code\] shall become effective on the date of the enactment of this Act \[July 18, 1984\].

 >     “(2) Except as otherwise specifically provided, the amendments made by subsections (a) through (i) \[enacting this section, amending sections 302, 503, 602, 1202, 1352, and 1396a of this title and [section 2020 of Title 7][/us/usc/t7/s2020], Agriculture, repealing [section 611 of this title][/us/usc/t42/s611], and amending provisions set out as a note under [section 1382 of this title][/us/usc/t42/s1382]\] shall become effective on April 1, 1985.
-In the case of any State which submits a plan describing a good faith effort by such State to come into compliance with the requirements of such subsections, the Secretary of Health and Human Services (or, in the case of the State unemployment compensation program, the Secretary of Labor, or, in the case of the food stamp program, the Secretary of Agriculture) may by waiver grant a delay in the effective date of such subsections, except that no such waiver may delay the effective date of section 1137(c) of the Social Security Act \[subsec. (c) of this section\] (as added by subsection (a) of this section), or delay the effective date of any other provision of or added by this section beyond September 30, 1986.”
+In the case of any State which submits a plan describing a good faith effort by such State to come into compliance with the requirements of such subsections, the Secretary of Health and Human Services (or, in the case of the State unemployment compensation program, the Secretary of Labor, or, in the case of the food stamp program, the Secretary of Agriculture) may by waiver grant a delay in the effective date of such subsections, except that no such waiver may delay the effective date of section 1137(c) of the Social Security Act \[[42 U.S.C.
+1320b–7(c)][/us/usc/t42/s1320b–7/c]\] (as added by subsection (a) of this section), or delay the effective date of any other provision of or added by this section beyond September 30, 1986.”

  __Construction of 1999 Amendment__